5th Annual Case In Point Platinum Awards

 Who Should Enter

-The Platinum Awards program is open to all stakeholders who provide case management and care coordination services.
-We are looking for those hospitals, health systems, managed care organizations, provider organizations and individual professionals who have launched, sustained and improved programs making an impact in today’s healthcare arena.
-Professionals should enter themselves or their organization/team into the 4th Case In Point Platinum Awards if they have a program or a practice that they created, spearheaded, administered or worked in that has:
+The Case In Point Platinum Awards program is open to all stakeholders who provide case management and care coordination services.
+We are looking for health systems, managed care organizations, integrated delivery systems, provider organizations and individual professionals who have launched, sustained and improved programs making an impact in today’s healthcare arena.
+Professionals should enter themselves or for their organization/team into the 5th Case In Point Platinum Awards to achieve recognition for an effective, innovative program or practice that they created, spearheaded, administered or worked in that has:

 The Platinum Awards finalists will be selected from the following settings-based case management categories: